-- a) Before each meeting of the Board of Directors a notice specifying the business proposed to be transacted shall be delivered to every member, or sent by post to the usual place of residence of each member, so as to be available to members at least three clear days before the meeting.
-The notice shall be signed by the Chair or by an officer authorised by the Chair to sign on their behalf. - b) Failure to receive the notice by any Director shall not affect the validity of a meeting. c) In the case of a meeting called by Directors in default of the Chair calling the meeting, the notice shall be signed by those members and no business shall be transacted at the meeting other than that specified in the notice. - c) Agendas will be sent to Directors three working days before the meeting (plus a weekend) and supporting papers shall accompany the agenda, but will certainly be dispatched no later than three clear days before the meeting, save in emergency.
+- a) Before each meeting of the Board of Directors a notice specifying the time and place and business proposed to be transacted shall be delivered to every member of the Board (via e-mail) in accordance with the Terms of Reference. - b) Failure to receive the notice by any Director shall not affect the validity of a meeting.
+Notice of the meeting shall also be published on the trust's website. - c) In the case of a meeting called by Directors in default of the Chair calling the meeting, the notice shall be signed by those members and no business shall be transacted at the meeting other than that specified in the notice. - d) Notwithstanding the above requirement for notice, the Company Secretary or the Chair may waive notice in the case of emergencies or in the case of the need to conduct urgent business or on written receipt of the agreement of at least one-third of Directors (Executive and Non-Executive Directors taken together) at least one Non-Executive Director and one Executive Director. - e) Agendas will be sent to Directors three working days before the meeting (plus a weekend) and supporting papers shall accompany the agenda but will certainly be dispatched no later than three clear days before the meeting, save in emergency.

-3.3 Calling a virtual meeting
+5.3 Calling a virtual meeting

 - a) In order to facilitate the Board of Directors undertaking the business required of it, there may on occasion be a need for this to be conducted outside of its scheduled meetings in circumstances where it would not be practical to convene a meeting 'in person'. - b) In such circumstances the Board of Directors is authorised by its Terms of Reference to conduct business via a process of 'e-governance'.
-The rules to be observed when conducting business in this manner are as follows; - The business to be conducted must be set out in formal papers accompanied by the usual cover sheets which clearly set out the nature of the business to be conducted and the proposal which members are being asked to consider.

-- The papers will be forwarded by the Director of Corporate Affairs via email to all members of the Board of Directors who, subject to their availability, are expected to respond by e-mail to the same distribution list with their views within three working days of receipt of the papers. - For the conclusion of the Board to be valid, responses must be received from a quorum (at least one third of the whole number of voting directors) of Board membership and in instances where the approval of the Board of Directors is sought; all such responses should support the proposal. - In the event that there is not a unanimous agreement of all responding Members, the proposal shall be considered not to be approved. - The Director of Corporate Affairs will summarise the conclusions reached for the agreement of the Chair and this summary will be presented to the next scheduled meeting of the Board following which it will be appended to the minutes of that meeting.
+The rules to be observed when conducting business in this manner are as follows; - The business to be conducted must be set out in formal papers accompanied by the usual cover sheets which clearly set out the nature of the business to be conducted and the proposal which members are being asked to consider. - The papers will be forwarded by the Director of Corporate Affairs (or nominated deputy) via e- mail to all members of the Board of Directors who, subject to their availability, are expected to respond by e-mail to the same distribution list with their views within three working days of receipt of the papers. - For the conclusion of the Board to be valid, responses must be received from a quorum (at least one third of the whole number of voting directors) of Board membership and in instances where the approval of the Board of Directors is sought; all such responses should support the proposal. - In the event that there is not a unanimous agreement of all responding Members, the proposal shall be considered not to be approved. - The Director of Corporate Affairs (or nominated deputy) will summarise the conclusions reached for the agreement of the Chair and this summary will be presented to the next scheduled meeting of the Board following which it will be appended to the minutes of that meeting.

-3.4 Setting the Agenda
+5.4 Setting the Agenda